Social Skills Groups

 -

-Emotional regulation: coping tools for frustration, noise, and change; calm-down plans kids can use.
+Emotional regulation: Coping skills and strategies for tolerating frustration and change; calm-down plans kids can use.

 -